Digitalbeg/Radarboards-Invite/README.md

 # Radarboards-Invite
-Visualization of technological dimensions for educational platforms
+Visualization of educational and technological dimensions for educational platforms